yuxiangalvin/DeepLOB-Model-Implementation-Project/README.md

 Welcome to my project page!
 It's time to dive DEEP :)

 This is a replicate project to develop the model raised up in the paper DeepLOB - Deep Convolutional Neural Networks.
 The original paper's authors are Zihao Zhang, Stefan Zohren, Stephen Roberts.
-The paper is linked here: https://arxiv.org/pdf/1808.03668.pdf
+The paper is linked here: [Original Paper](https://arxiv.org/pdf/1808.03668.pdf)

 ## Project Information
 ### University: Northwestern University